steliosot/docs/docs/index.md

  { .annotate }
     1. Like taking an Uber instead of the bus.

+### :fontawesome-solid-rocket:  How do we achieve that?

+* We abstract workflow composition to modular jobs to ensure scalability and maintainability for example using existing GitHub marketplace actions.
+* Our runners can execute workflows at infrastructure cost, and not in billable time units as GitHub does.
+* Our users manage runner costs and limits while ensuring compliance e.g. execute workflows in their region or private networks and not wherever a GitHub runner relies.
+* The copilot is the icing on the top, guiding users to compose and operate workflows by fitting modern UX expectations.

 ### :fontawesome-solid-thumbs-up: How is the market?

 <img src="assets/images/market.svg" width=1000>